 The SI units of each of these quantities is the inverse meter [m−1], which is given the special name diopter [D].
 The power of eyeglasses and contact lenses are most commonly expressed in this unit.
 The greater the power a pair of eyeglasses or contact lenses has, the worse is the vision of the person prescribed them.
 Converging lenses, like those normally found in reading glasses, have positive refracting powers.
 Diverging lenses, like those worn by people with myopia or near-sightedness, have negative refracting powers.
 A flat piece of glass, which is essentially the same as no lens at all, has a power of zero.
 The eye has a power of 50 D when focusing on distant objects.

-focus by moving the lens back and forth like a camera: cephalopods, fish, amphibians, and snakes
+- by moving the lens back and forth like a camera: cephalopods, fish, amphibians, and snakes

 |vision defect||common name||cause||correction|